 Each output has a 'smoothing' amount.
 When enabled, a low pass filter is applied to the output to smooth sudden changes into an exponential response.
-Zero means off; other values apply progressively more smoothing, up to a time constant of about 1 second.
+Zero means off; other values apply progressively more smoothing, up to a time constant set by the 'Max smoothing' setting.